5 Cairns MUST DO Activities in 5 Days

 I chose the TUSA 6 boat through the AquaPro Dive Shop due to being able to do three dives, having a smaller boat capacity, and the guarantee of diving the Outer Reef.
 AquaPro was helpful via email in planning my one-day dive excursion.

-I was also paired with a great dive partner, Virginia, with whom I was able to leisurely dive unguided.
+I was also paired with a great dive partner with whom I was able to leisurely dive unguided.
 I didn’t get to see any sharks or sea turtles, but the fish biodiversity was still enjoyable.
-In short, no complaints from me!
+In short, no complaints from me.

 2 – Day Trip to Palm Cove